 Special thanks to fammydamammy for contributing Wario’s training information!

 There are two types of amiibo trainers: Spirits trainers and vanilla trainers.
-Most online tournaments are vanilla-only, which means your FP cannot have any stats or bonus effects.
-The recently-popular Raid Boss-type amiibo generally utilize Spirits, but can’t be entered in competitive tours.
-Vanilla amiibo are more easily defeated by human opponents but can participate in tourneys.
-The choice is yours!
-You can read more about Spirits over at our in–depth guide.
+A good chunk of online tournaments are vanilla-only, which means your FP can’t have any stats or bonus effects.
+That being said, there are some Spirits tours out there, so the choice is yours!
+You can learn more about how Spirits work via our in-depth guide.
 In the meantime, here are some bonus builds that work well on Wario:

 - Banned bonuses: Wario’s best Spirit effects are Super Armor and Armor Knight.
-In the case of the latter, fill the third slot with Trade-Off Ability ↑ and you’re good to go!
+In the case of the latter, fill the third slot with either Physical Attack ↑ or Trade-Off Ability ↑ and you’re good to go!
 Its 30% damage penalty poses little risk to a heavyweight fighter like Wario, so it’s well worth the Spirit slot it occupies.

-- Tournament-legal bonuses: If you’re entering a Spirits tourney that follows our ban list, you can pick any three bonuses from the following list: one or two Physical Attack ↑ skills, Air Defense ↑, Move Speed ↑, Critical-Health Stats, or Trade-Off Ability ↑ (on its own, without Armor Knight).
+- Tournament-legal bonuses: If you’re entering a Spirits tourney that follows our ban list, the absolute best setup you can choose is Physical Attack ↑, Fist Attack ↑, and Air Defense ↑.
+If you’re looking for something more unique, you could try out Critical-Health Stats ↑ or Trade-Off Ability ↑ (on its own, without Armor Knight).

-Perhaps you know the drill by now: when training FPs, you should avoid running, taunting, and charging smash attacks.
-If you peek at the move list below, you may notice a concerning lack of Wario Waft; this is because the move is hard-coded to an extent, so the FP will automatically unleash its gas when fully charged.
-As we’ll mention in a moment, you can choose to keep Wario on-stage or teach him to edgeguard; either works!
-In the meantime, here’s a full explanation of every move you should use as you fight against it:
+You might know the drill by now: when training competitive FPs, you should avoid dashing or charging up smash attacks.
+Looking at the move list below, you may notice a concerning lack of Wario Waft; this is because the move is hard-coded to an extent, which means the AI will automatically unleash its gas at full charge.
+As we’ll mention in a moment, you can choose to keep Wario on-stage or teach him to edgeguard: both are viable!
+In the meantime, here’s a full explanation of every move you should use as you mirror match it to Level 50:

-- Up tilt should also be used when your FP is right next to you.
-It links into itself, and can eventually start a chain of up airs.
-Once you’ve got this combo going, attack your FP with as many consecutive up airs as you can!
+- Up tilt should be used when your FP is right next to you.
+It links into itself, and can eventually start a chain of up air attacks.
+Once you’ve got this combo going, attack your FP with as many consecutive up airs as you can.
+If you don’t wind up KOing it with an up air, you can use an up smash to catch its landing.

 Raid Boss Training